mcilloni/first-step/README.md

 - vaguely meaningful diagnostic messages

 helmc will not implement:
-- syntactical sugar, i.e type inference, declare and assign (var i int8 = 6) and anything not essential to bootstrap the future Helm compiler.
+- syntactical sugar, i.e anything not essential to bootstrap the future Helm compiler.
 - modules, because they are a complex feature that is not necessary for the sake of bootstrapping a new compiler.
 - good diagnostics of any sort